 If you look at this picture (Figure 5) with the glasses, it should appear to be 3D.

 In recent years, binocular rivalry has also become one of the main paradigms used in studies that try to find the ‘Neural Correlates of Consciousness,’ NCC for short.
 The idea is that some events in the human brain must make information—and visual information in particular— conscious.
 What are they?
 Binocular rivalry lets researchers with neuroimaging tools know when the nature of a person’s conscious experience is changing suddenly—like the participant in this demonstration who went from seeing one word to the other.
 Researchers can then try to map those changes in conscious experience onto events taking place in the brain at those moments.
-For example, (Figure 6)ongoing research tries to relate changes in the image a person is aware of under rivalry with ongoing brain waves that are known to relate to states of wakefulness, sleep, and relaxation.
+For example, it has been known for quite sometime that different states of wakefulness —whether a person is asleep, relaxed, or wide awake and even on edge— each correlates with different brain waves, measured using the electroencephalogram (Figure 6).
+Current research is trying to determine whether changes between states of wakefulness correlate with changes in conscious perception, diagnosed using the binocular rivalry paradigm.

 Legend: